kperei2/StellarSleep-422/README.md

+Begin application with login.html

 Login
--enter in user and password and press login to continue to home page
+-enter in dummy user and password and press login to continue to home page

 Create Account/
 -enter in required information, click button to proceed -enter in more profile information, click finish to proceed

-Navigation.
-  -navigate through the application using the navigation bar that appears at the bottom of the page
+Navigation - move through the app (bottom of screen) -navigate through the application using the navigation bar that appears at the bottom of the page

-Sleep Tracking (home)
+Sleep Tracking -Track your sleep (home icon)
 Click a button and time your sleep.
 -click the start sleep tracking button,
 -click the stop button if you want to stop it